ToiLaKiet/Machine-Learning/README.md

 # Machine-Learning
 This repo is a collection of my self-coded ML models.
+I want to do this to deeply understand both intuitive and mathematical aspects of Machine Learning algorithms.
+The code is written in Python and is designed to be educational, focusing on clarity and simplicity rather than performance or scalability.
+Thus, I am open to any suggestions or improvements to the code.
 # Models
 - **Linear Regression**: A simple implementation of linear regression from scratch.
 - **Logistic Regression**: A basic logistic regression model built from the ground up.